Björk: Legacy

+Geddy Lee of Rush, Willow Smith, Caroline Polachek, and Loreen.

+In 2023, Rolling Stone ranked her at 64 on their list of 200 Greatest Singers of All Time.

 Personal life

-When forming the Sugarcubes, Björk had a brief marriage with guitarist Þór Eldon.
+When forming the Sugarcubes, Björk was briefly married to guitarist Þór Eldon.
 They had a son, Sindri Eldon Þórsson, born 8 June 1986, the same day that the band was formed.
 They had divorced before the end of 1986, but continued to work together in the band.
-Björk told Rolling Stone magazine that she likely falls on the autism spectrum.
+Sindri has a child of his own, thereby making Björk a grandmother.

-Move to London and Spain
+Move to London and Andalusia

 Following the breakup of the Sugarcubes, Björk moved to London, where she was immediately offered a record deal.
 She became engaged to London-based DJ Goldie, but broke up with him in 1996.
 She also had a brief relationship with musician Tricky in the 1990s.
 During this period, she became involved with the trip hop scene with which Goldie and Tricky were associated.
 Björk also began her work with fashion designer Alexander McQueen.
 As a result of her time spent in London, Björk developed a cockney accent, evident in her interviews given in English at the time.

 In London, Björk grew tired of public life and the constant harassment from the paparazzi, in particular over a murder attempt by a stalker, Ricardo López, and her relationships with Tricky and Goldie.
 She moved to Spain after receiving an offer to stay there from Trevor Morais, her tour drummer, who had a residential studio at Marbella, Andalusia, where she produced Homogenic (1997).

 Paparazzi confrontations

-In February 1996, Björk arrived at Bangkok International Airport with her son Sindri after a long-haul flight.
+In February 1996, Björk arrived at Bangkok International Airport with her nine-year-old son after a long-haul flight.
 Reporters were present, despite Björk's early request that the press leave her and her son alone until a press conference.
-As Björk attempted to walk away from the paparazzi, television reporter Julie Kaufman approached Sindri and said, "Welcome to Bangkok!"
-In response, Björk lunged at Kaufman, knocking her to the ground and banging her head against the concrete floor until security intervened.
+As Björk attempted to walk away from the paparazzi, television reporter Julie Kaufman approached the boy and said, "Welcome to Bangkok!"
+In response, Björk lunged at Kaufman, knocking her to the ground and tossing her until security intervened.
 Björk later apologised to Kaufman, who declined to press charges.
+Her record company later stated that Kaufman had been pestering Björk for four days before the incident.

 On 13 January 2008, Björk attacked a photographer who had photographed her arrival at Auckland International Airport for her scheduled performance at the Big Day Out festival.
 Björk allegedly tore the photographer's shirt down the back, and in the process she fell to the ground.
 Neither the photographer nor his employer, The New Zealand Herald, lodged a formal complaint, and Auckland police did not investigate further.

-Ricardo López

-On 12 September 1996, Ricardo López, a mentally ill, obsessed American fan of Björk, mailed a letter bomb loaded with sulfuric acid to Björk's London home, before returning home and filming his suicide in the final part of a disturbing video diary.